DENSE: Data-Free One-Shot Federated Learning: Data-Free One-Shot Federated Learning

 Then, we minimize the average logits and the random label $y$ with the following cross-entropy (CE) loss.

 It is expected that the synthetic images can be classified into one particular class with a high probability by the ensemble models.
 In fact, during the training phase, the loss between $D(\hat{\mb{x}})$ and $\mb{y}$ can easily reduce to almost 0, which indicates the synthetic data matches the ensemble models perfectly.
+Moreover, we do not directly compute the similarity between the synthetic data and the training data, which can reduce the probability of leaking sensitive information of the clients.

 However, by utilizing only the CE loss, we cannot achieve a high performance (please refer to Section~\ref{sec:exp_results} for detail).
-We conjecture this is because the ensemble models are trained on non-iid data, the generator may be unstable and trapped into sub-optimal local minima or overfit to the synthetic data~\cite{wang2020tackling,li2020fedbn}.
+We conjecture this is because the ensemble models are trained on non-IID data, the generator may be unstable and trapped into sub-optimal local minima or overfit to the synthetic data~\cite{wang2020tackling,li2020fedbn}.

-\paragraph{Stability} Second, to improve the stability of the generator, we propose to add an additional regularization to stabilize the training.
+\paragraph{Stability.} Second, to improve the stability of the generator, we propose to add an additional regularization to stabilize the training.
 In particular, we utilize the Batch Normalization (BN) loss to make the synthetic data conform with the batch normalization statistics~\cite{yin2020dreaming}.

 where $\mu_{l}(\hat{\mb{x}})$ and $\sigma^2_{l}(\hat{\mb{x}})$ are the batch-wise mean and variance estimates of feature maps corresponding to the $l$-th BN layer of the generator $G(\cdot)$\footnote{We assume the input is a batch of data.}, $\mu_{k,l}$ and $\sigma_{k,l}^2$ are the mean and variance of the $l$-th BN layer~\cite{ioffe2015batch} of $f^k(\cdot)$.
 The BN loss minimizes the distance between the feature map statistics of the synthetic data and the training data of clients.
-As a result, the synthetic data can have a similar distribution to the training data of clients.
+As a result, the synthetic data can have a similar distribution to the training data of clients, no matter if the data is non-IID or IID. \paragraph{Transferability.}